zenman/zemplate/README.md

 #### BrowserSync

-This will almost certainly not immediately work for you.
-We don't know anything about your development environment, but it works really well for us when we substitute `--server` with `--proxy 'http://your-local-wp-site-url.whatever'` in the ["serve" script definition](./package.json#L16).
+This won't work out of the box for you, but it should be possible to get running pretty easily.
+We don't know anything about your development environment, but it works really well for us when we `--proxy 'http://your-local-wp-site-url.whatever'` in the "serve" script definition.
+Configure this URL [in the "config" block](./package.json#L9).
 Godspeed.

 #### CSS